 - Unit value:

 - Full Year

-This core course will build upon the basic communicative skills acquired in the first year with special attention paid to aural comprehension of recorded texts that vary from simple dialogues to a recorded play.
+This module will build upon the basic communicative skills acquired in the first year with special attention paid to aural comprehension of recorded texts that vary from simple dialogues to a recorded play.
 In addition students will be introduced to texts on an intermediate level (short stories, essays, poems and a short novel) as samples of Swahili literature.
-Throughout the course the basic grammatical knowledge of Swahili I will be extended with particular reference to morphology and word formation.
+Throughout the module the basic grammatical knowledge of Swahili I will be extended with particular reference to morphology and word formation.

 - to achieve competence in speaking and listening at an Intermediate-High level,

 - to be able to read texts of general interest with the help of a dictionary,

 - to increase the knowledge of basic vocabulary (about 4,000 words),

 - to know the morphology and some basic syntactical patterns,

 - and to be able to handle general Swahili tools.